sfjuggernaut/go-memcached/discussion.md

 More testing should be done with different workloads (instead of the main one I used via `mutilate`).
 A variance on R vs W %, different data block sizes (small, large, mixed), large number of clients, ensuring heavy eviction would be good examples.

 No testing was done outside standard ASCII values.

-# Build and Run

-Installation and running instructions are in the README.
-If those are insufficient or not clear, let me know.

-Oh yeah, this was actually a fun exercise!